sopel-irc/sopel.chat/_upgrading/sopel-7.md

 Beginning in Sopel 8, `bot.privileges` will be removed and modules trying to access it will throw an exception. `bot.channels` will be the _only_ place to get privilege data going forward.

-We suggest updating your own modules as soon as possible, if you have not already done so, to avoid forgetting later (this will be a theme for these notes).
-Updating modules published to PyPI should take priority, especially modules written for Sopel 6 that are not future-proofed by capping Sopel's version in their requirements.

-If you use third-party modules that have not been updated, we encourage you to inform the author(s) politely that they need to update.
-Or better yet, submit a pull request or patch yourself!

 ### Removal of `bot.msg()`